Azure/azure-powershell/src/VMware/VMware.Autorest/docs/Update-AzVMwareDatastore.md

 ```

 ### -DiskPoolVolumeMountOption
-Mode that describes whether the LUN has to be mounted as a datastore or attached as a LUN
+Mode that describes whether the LUN has to be mounted as a datastore orattached as a LUN

 ```yaml
 Type: System.String